Miami Marlins minor league players: Emmett Olson

+Nate Payne

+Nate Richard Payne (born August 19, 2005) is an American professional baseball pitcher in the Miami Marlins organization.

+Payne attended Central Dauphin High School in Harrisburg, Pennsylvania.
+He was selected by the Miami Marlins in the 18th round of the 2024 Major League Baseball draft.

+Payne spent his first professional season in 2025 with the Florida Complex League Marlins and Jupiter Hammerheads.
+He started 2026 with Jupiter and was promoted to the Beloit Sky Carp.

 Andrew Pintar

 Andrew Nicholas Pintar (born March 23, 2001) is an American professional baseball center fielder in the Miami Marlins organization.

 Pintar played for the 2013 United States national under-12 baseball team.
 He attended Spanish Fork High School in Spanish Fork, Utah, and played college baseball at Brigham Young University (BYU).
-He hit .286 as a freshman and .333 with nine home runs over 48 games as a sophomore.
+Pintar hit .286 as a freshman and .333 with nine home runs over 48 games as a sophomore.
 He played only 17 games as a junior in 2022 due to a shoulder injury.
-Despite this, he was still selected by the Arizona Diamondbacks in the fifth round of the 2022 Major League Baseball draft, becoming the highest BYU pick in a decade.
+Despite this, Pintar was still selected by the Arizona Diamondbacks in the fifth round of the 2022 Major League Baseball draft, becoming the highest BYU pick in a decade.

 Pintar signed with the Diamondbacks and split his first professional season in 2023 between the Arizona Complex League Diamondbacks, Visalia Rawhide, and Hillsboro Hops, hitting .243 with three home runs and twenty RBIs, missing time due to an injury.
 He was assigned to Hillsboro to open the 2024 season and was promoted to the Amarillo Sod Poodles in early June.

 On July 25, 2024, Pintar (alongside Deyvison De Los Santos) was traded to the Miami Marlins in exchange for A.J.
 Puk.
 The Marlins assigned him to the Pensacola Blue Wahoos, with whom he finished the season.
 Over 102 games for the season, Pintar hit .255 with nine home runs, 46 RBIs, and 24 stolen bases.
 After the season, he was assigned to play for the Peoria Javelinas of the Arizona Fall League and was named the league's Defensive Player of the Year after not committing an error in 51 chances in center field.
-He was assigned to the Jacksonville Jumbo Shrimp to open the 2025 season.
+Pintar was assigned to the Jacksonville Jumbo Shrimp for the 2025 season.
+Over 84 games, he hit .269 with four home runs, 32 RBIs, and 23 stolen bases.
+Pintar returned to Jacksonville to begin the 2026 season and was named the Marlins Next Wave Hitter of the Month for May.
+Across 90 games with Jacksonville, he batted .266 with 10 home runs, 48 RBIs, and 27 stolen bases.